Nuclear warfare: Immediately after the Japan bombings

-After the successful Trinity nuclear test July 16, 1945, which was the very first nuclear detonation, the Manhattan project lead manager J. Robert Oppenheimer recalled:
+After the successful Trinity nuclear test July 16, 1945, which was the very first nuclear detonation, the Manhattan Project lead manager J. Robert Oppenheimer recalled:

 Immediately after the atomic bombings of Japan, the status of atomic weapons in international and military relations was unclear.
 Presumably, the United States hoped atomic weapons could offset the Soviet Union's larger conventional ground forces in Eastern Europe, and possibly be used to pressure Soviet leader Joseph Stalin into making concessions.
 Under Stalin, the Soviet Union pursued its own atomic capabilities through a combination of scientific research and espionage directed against the American program.
 The Soviets believed that the Americans, with their limited nuclear arsenal, were unlikely to engage in any new world wars, while the Americans were not confident they could prevent a Soviet takeover of Europe, despite their atomic advantage.

 Within the United States, the authority to produce and develop nuclear weapons was removed from military control and put instead under the civilian control of the United States Atomic Energy Commission.
 This decision reflected an understanding that nuclear weapons had unique risks and benefits that were separate from other military technology known at the time.

 For several years after World War II, the United States developed and maintained a strategic force based on the Convair B-36 bomber that would be able to attack any potential enemy from bomber bases in the United States.
 It deployed atomic bombs around the world for potential use in conflicts.
 Over a period of a few years, many in the American defense community became increasingly convinced of the invincibility of the United States to a nuclear attack.
 Indeed, it became generally believed that the threat of nuclear war would deter any strike against the United States.

-Many proposals were suggested to put all American nuclear weapons under international control (by the newly formed United Nations, for example) as an effort to deter both their usage and an arms race.
+Many proposals were suggested to put all American nuclear weapons under international control (by the newly formed United Nations, for example) as an effort to deter both their usage and a nuclear arms race.
 However, no terms could be arrived at that would be agreed upon by both the United States and the Soviet Union.